mroseboom/aurelia-openlayers/README.md

 # aurelia-openlayers

-A highly configurable custom element for use in your Aurelia applications for inserting Google Maps into your application.
+A custom element for use in your Aurelia applications for inserting Openlayers into your application.

 ## WIP - Disclosure
 ------